What a Home Warranty Actually Covers (The Foundation)

 Smart Video Doorbells (Ring, Nest Doorbell)

 This is one of the clearest denials in the home warranty world.
-Standard doorbells (buttons, chimes, wiring) are typically covered under most home warranty electrical coverage plans — but smart video doorbells are explicitly excluded by major providers, including American Home Shield, which lists them as excluded standalone smart devices even while covering traditional doorbell components.
+Standard doorbells (buttons, chimes, wiring) are typically covered under most electrical coverage plans, but smart video doorbells are explicitly excluded by major providers, including American Home Shield, which treats them as consumer electronics rather than covered home systems.

 Why?
-Smart video doorbells are consumer electronics, not home systems.
-They rely on software, cameras, cloud storage, and mobile apps — none of which fall under traditional home warranty coverage models.
+Smart video doorbells rely on cameras, cloud storage, and mobile apps, none of which fall under traditional home warranty coverage models.
+Even when your plan lists "doorbells" as covered, that language refers to the traditional wired doorbell button and chime, not a Ring or Nest smart device.

 Electronics Add-Ons and Separate Smart Home Protection Plans